astronomer/docs/learn/testing-airflow.md

 ## Debug interactively with dag.test()

 Airflow 2.5.0 introduced the `dag.test()` method which allows you to run all tasks in a DAG within a single serialized Python process without running the Airflow scheduler.
-The `.test()` method allows for faster iteration and use of IDE debugging tools when developing DAGs.
+The `dag.test()` method allows for faster iteration and use of IDE debugging tools when developing DAGs.

 This functionality replaces the deprecated DebugExecutor.
 Learn more in the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/debug.html).

 ### Prerequisites

+Ensure that your testing environment has:

 - [Airflow 2.5.0](https://airflow.apache.org/docs/apache-airflow/stable/start.html) or later.
 You can check your version by running `airflow version`.
-- All provider packages that your DAG uses need to be installed in the environment in which you are using `dag.test()`.
+- All provider packages that your DAG uses.
 - An initialized [Airflow metadata database](airflow-database.md), if your DAG uses elements of the metadata database like XCom.
 The Airflow metadata database is created when Airflow is first run in an environment.
-You can check that it exists by running `airflow db check` and initialize a new database with `airflow db init`.
+You can check that it exists with `airflow db check` and initialize a new database with `airflow db init`.

 You may wish to install these requirements and test your DAGs in a [virtualenv](https://virtualenv.pypa.io/en/latest/) to avoid dependency conflicts in your local environment.

 ### Setup

 To use `dag.test()`, you only need to add a few lines of code to the end of your DAG file.
-If you are using a traditional DAG context, call `.test()` on the object the context is assigned to.
-If you are using the `@dag` decorator, assign the called DAG function to an object (`dag_object` in the example code) and call the method on that object.
+If you are using a traditional DAG context, call `dag.test()` after your DAG declaration.
+If you are using the `@dag` decorator, assign your DAG function to a new object and call the method on that object.

 <Tabs
     defaultValue="traditional"